-Big data techniques in real time
+Big data techniques in Real Time

-Big Data techniques and Internet of Things
+Big Data Techniques and the Internet of Things

-1) Storage, mining, and analysis of data:
+1) Storage, mining, and analysis of data

 Big data technologies have enabled the deployment of both stored and real-time data for a variety of business and mission-critical applications

-2) Market prediction & forecasting:
+2) Market prediction & forecasting

-Is Big data techniques the only requirement to succeed
+Are Big data techniques the only requirement to succeed

 Major trends in Big Data technology